Lakeshore West line: Service

 On weekends, local service operates every 30 minutes between Union and Aldershot, and every 60 minutes between Aldershot and West Harbour.
-Four express trains per day operate between Toronto and Niagara Falls.
+Three express trains per day operate between Toronto and Niagara Falls.

-All off-peak local trains, as well as some peak trains, are through-routed with the Lakeshore East line to Oshawa.
+All off-peak local trains, as well as some peak trains, are through-routed with the Lakeshore East line to Oshawa, making it possible to travel Oshawa and Hamilton or Niagara Falls without having to change trains in Toronto.

-Four GO bus routes are considered to be part of the Lakeshore West corridor:
+Five GO bus routes are considered to be part of the Lakeshore West corridor: